-Statistics have indicated that during festive seasons there is usually an increase in traffic on the roads especially towards the countryside.
+Statistics have indicated that during festive seasons there is usually an increase in traffic on the roads, especially towards the countryside.
 It is important to prioritize your safety on the road, remember safety begins with you.
-We have highlighted a few tips that will enhance your safety on the road.
+You are the only sober road user.
+We have highlighted a few tips that enhance road safety.

 BE A SOBER ROAD USER

-Safety begins with the road user and by road user we imply the drivers of vehicles, passengers occupying the vehicles, pedestrians, cyclists and motorcycle users.
+Road Safety begins with the road user and by road user, we imply the drivers of vehicles, passengers occupying the vehicles, pedestrians, cyclists, and motorcycle users.
 It is very important for road users to be always alert while using the road; this reduces the risk of being involved or causing an accident.
-Alcohol and alcoholic substances have severe effects to your normal body functioning as listed below:
+Alcohol and alcoholic substances have severe effects on your normal body functioning as listed below:

 All these listed factors put road users at risk of causing accidents, safe use of the road requires the ability to concentrate, have a great vision, coordinate well, make good judgments, and be quick to react to situations.

 The following scenarios can help demonstrate the risks involved.
-Take an example of a sober driver, who is carrying an uncontrollable drunk person, there are many risks in this scenario which are not limited to reduced concentration of the sober driver, it therefore implies that drinking alcohol has indirect effects on sober people.
-Take another scenario of a drunken person who is trying to cross the road, or a drunk driver who is incapable of taking control of the vehicle.
-In these instances the two people are not only putting their lives in danger but also those of other road users.
+Take an example of a sober driver, who is carrying an uncontrollable drunk person, there are many risks in this scenario which are not limited to reduced concentration of the sober driver, it, therefore, implies that drinking alcohol has indirect effects on sober people.
+Take another scenario of a drunk person who is trying to cross the road or a drunk driver who is incapable of taking control of the vehicle.
+In these instances, the two people are not only putting their lives in danger but also those of other road users.
 Let us always be sober road users.

 WEAR PROTECTIVE GEAR